priyajani028/WebINIT/README.md

 # WebINIT

-This is just my practice efforts to webdev course.
+This is just my practice efforts to webdev course(The Complete 2023 Web Development Bootcamp, Instructor: Dr. Angela Yu, Course available on udemy).

+You will find my notes in most of the sections, about what I have learnt and understood about the concept.

+These are some of the sites and details that I have used and created along with the course.

 CSS Flexbox Cheatsheet: https://css-tricks.com/snippets/css/a-guide-to-flexbox/